 The second act of your career can oftentimes be the most rewarding.
 By this point in our lives, we usually know what our strengths are and have developed a niche of understanding within our field.
 Or we have the opportunity to explore new and exciting career paths that we’ve always dreamed of.

 Our ability to transform after 50 makes it the perfect time to start thinking about new ways to make extra income and explore new interests.
-We’ve put together a few career opportunities that offer all those great benefits but that will, more importantly, give you the flexibility you need for designing the life you want after 50.
+We’ve put together a few career opportunities that offer all those great benefits and will give you the flexibility you need for designing the life you want after 50.

 Check out these eight career ideas:

 - Online Customer Service